Lekka141/SAEcon/README.md

 One of the main challenges was handling the large and diverse datasets.
 We leveraged the power of Pandas for data manipulation and Plotly Express for creating interactive and visually appealing charts.
 Flask was chosen as the web framework for its simplicity and robustness.
 Future Iterations

-## In future iterations, we plan to:
+## In future iterations, I plan to:

 - Add more economic indicators and data sources.
 - Improve the interactivity and usability of the charts.